kubestellar/kubestellar/docs/content/v0.20/architecture.md

-**NOTE**: Current code is in a transition to a new design that decouples transport from placement (more about this below).
-As part of this transition, a new resource was added to KubeStellar called `PlacementDecision`.
-This resource matches the `Placement` object (1:1 relationship) in the WDS and contains references to the concrete workload objects and references to the concrete list of clusters that were selected by the placement selectors.
+**NOTE**: Current code is in a transition to a new design that decouples transport from binding (more about this below).
+As part of this transition, a new resource was added to KubeStellar called `Binding`.
+This resource matches the `BindingPolicy` object (1:1 relationship) in the WDS and contains references to the concrete workload objects and references to the concrete list of clusters that were selected by the `BindingPolicy` selectors.

 # KubeStellar Architecture